axu2/improved-seam-carving/README.md

 <img src="doub_bench3_comp.jpg" alt="seam" width=500>

+It took 3 seconds using the original seam carving method and 14 seconds using the improved method, tested on a nondescript Windows laptop using Anaconda.

-As you can see, the improved method preserves the gradient of the water and the bench supports much better, and the result is similar to what happens in Adobe Photoshop.
+The improved method preserves the gradient of the water and the bench supports much better, and the result is similar to what happens in Adobe Photoshop.

 In this notebook, I will be implementing both methods using numpy and scikit-image.